-According to research carried out by The Environment Group 53% of cleaning products under review contained lung-harming ingredients.
+According to research carried out by The Environment Group - a non-profit organisation dedicated to protecting human health and the environment - 53% of cleaning products under review contained lung-harming ingredients.
 In addition, well-known carcinogens like formaldehyde and chloroform were found in several cleaners.
 Some products are potentially fatal if inhaled or swallowed, some can cause irreparable damage to skin and eyes and others have the potential to cause foetal and reproductive damage following prolonged exposure.

 Contact the experts at Initial to find out how you can have a clean and healthy workplace without the health risks caused by harsh cleaning chemicals.